Tomo1151/Famicom-emulator/TEST_STATUS.md

 - cpu_exec_space
   - test_cpu_exec_space_apu: F
     > panic: attempt to read from OAM Data register (specification investigation required)
-  - test_cpu_exec_space_ppuio: U
+  - test_cpu_exec_space_ppuio: F
-    > PPU open bus implementation is missing or incomplete: A write to \$2003, followed by a read from \$2001 should return the same value as was written.
+    > An RTS opcode should still do a dummy fetch of the next opcode.
+(The same goes for all one-byte opcodes, really).
-    > Failed #3
+    > Failed #5
 - cpu_interrupts_v2

   - rom_singles